Skip to main content

 When to Use This Template

 This template is designed for teams managing the full lifecycle of one or more ML models in production.
-It is most valuable when the model is a critical component of the product — not a nice-to-have experiment but a system that users depend on and that must perform reliably over time.
+As a specialized technology roadmap, it applies structured phase-gate planning to the unique challenges of ML systems.
+For a broader view of roadmap planning fundamentals, see the guide to building a product roadmap.
+It is most valuable when the model is a critical component of the product.
+Not a nice-to-have experiment but a system that users depend on and that must perform reliably over time.
+The AI PM Handbook provides deeper coverage of the product management practices that complement this lifecycle framework.

 Teams deploying their first production ML model will find this template essential for understanding the scope of work beyond model training.
 The lifecycle phases from deployment through monitoring and retraining often represent more total effort than the training phase itself, and teams that plan only for training are consistently surprised by the operational burden that follows.